 I'll assume you said "yes."

-I really enjoyed this list of ways to create catchy blog post titles by Elle & Co and absolutely loved the clever templates that Pauline made, so I thought it would be fun to come up with tons more different blog post title ideas and make them into printable cheat sheets!
-These are the things to consider when coming up with your ultra snazzy blog post titles to grab people's attention and draw them into reading what you've created:
+I really enjoyed this list of ways to create catchy titles by Elle & Co and absolutely loved the clever templates that Pauline made, so I thought it would be fun to come up with tons more different blog post title ideas and make them into printable cheat sheets!
+(Because who doesn't love a good 'ol cheat sheet?!)

 1. Search the title you're thinking of using on Google first!